NME: NME.com

 In 1996, the NME launched its website NME.com under the stewardship of editor Steve Sutherland and publisher Robert Tame.
 Its first editor was Brendan Fitzgerald.
+Eewei Chen was the first designer of the website.
 Later, Anthony Thornton redesigned the site, focusing on music news.
 In November 1999, the site hosted the UK's first webcast, of Suede "Live in Japan".
 In 2001, the site gave away a free MP3 of the Strokes' single "Last Nite" a week before its release.

 The website was awarded Online Magazine of the Year in 1999 and 2001; Anthony Thornton was awarded Website Editor of the Year on three occasions – 2001 and 2002 (British Society of Magazine Editors) and 2002 (Periodical Publishers Association).

 In 2004, Ben Perreau joined NME.com as the website's third editor.
 He relaunched and redeveloped the title in September 2005 and the focus was migrated towards video, audio and the wider music community.
 It was awarded Best Music Website at the Record of the Day awards in October 2005.
 In 2006, it was awarded the BT Digital Music Award for Best Music Magazine and the first chairman's Award from the Association of Online Publishers awarded by the chairman Simon Waldman in recognition of its pioneering role in its 10-year history.

 In 2007, NME.com was launched in the US with additional staff.

 In October 2007, David Moynihan joined as the website's fourth editor.
 In 2008, the site won the BT Digital Music Award for Best Music Magazine, plus the Association of Online Publishers' Best Editorial Team Award, the British Society of Magazine Editors Website Editor of the Year and the Record of the Day Award for Best Music Website.
 In June 2009, NME.com won the Periodical Publishers Association (PPA) award for Interactive Consumer Magazine of the Year.
 In 2010, it won both the AOP and PPA website of the year award.
 That same year, NME.com expanded its coverage to include movies and TV as well as music.